2nd trimester beginning & photo I used for my pregnancy announcement via email & online late August 2017

 Up until now, I was finding that to manage the pain, if I refocused my attention not on the searing pain in my lower abdomen but rather concentrated my focus on the pain gathering in my lower spine, it was manageable, even interesting.
 This technique is not working as well with the new contractions.

-I posted this on my Facebook page late on this night as the contractions began rolling in and was touched by the responses of women I knew worldwide, offering support as well as their own tips for getting through the contractions.
-This was also International Woman’s Day and it was of profound sentiment for me to think of all these women I knew offering their own experience, tips, love and encouragement.
+I posted this on my Facebook page late on this night as the contractions began rolling in & was touched by the responses of women I knew worldwide, offering support as well as their own tips for getting through the contractions.
+This was also International Woman’s Day & it was of profound sentiment for me to think of all these women I knew offering their own experience, love, tips & encouragement.

 March 8, 2018